Alejandria98/Alejandria98/README.md

 - 👋 Hi, I’m @Alejandria98
 - 👀 I’m interested in Web Development
 - 🌱 I’m currently learning Front-end web-dev.
-- 💞️ My end goal is to become a full stack web developer.
 - 📫 How to reach me +639-560380952

 <!---